 NCIntentMatch

-Interface NCIntentMatch interface can be passed into intent callback as its first parameter.
-This interface provide runtime information about the intent that was matched (i.e. the intent with which this callback was annotated with).
-Note also that intent context can only be the 1st parameter in the callback, and if not declared as such - it won't be passed in.
+Trait NCIntentMatch trait passed into intent callback as its second parameter.
+This trait provide runtime information about the intent that was matched (i.e. the intent with which this callback was annotated with).

 FunctionsText